There is always a need in the locksmith industry to keep adapting, which is true when choosing a pick resistant lock and

 Electronic locks have different designs and styles.
-Early electronic locks use keypads with a PIN for entry.
+Early electronic locks used keypads with a PIN for entry.
 Though keypads are still popular, touchscreen panels have replaced the latter ones, including other security features that prevent code hacking.

-Bluetooth-enabled locks work with the Smartphone’s Bluetooth ID.
-These locks also have another electronic entry, just in case the phone’s battery dies.
+Bluetooth-enabled locks work with the smartphone’s Bluetooth ID.
+These locks also have another electronic entry in case the phone’s battery dies.

 The last type of lock is the biometric entry lock, which uses fingerprint identification and other biometrical recognition to open a lock.

 Some of the best electronic locks in the market are:

 An Effective Option is to Buy a Pick-resistant Lock

-If electronic locks are out of your budget, you can always choose pick resistant locks.
-The difference between any other lock and pick-resistant locks is that they have an extra set of tumblers or locking devices that make them harder to manipulate with tools and are key bumping resistant.
+If electronic locks are out of your budget, you can always choose pick-resistant locks.
+The difference between other lock and pick-resistant locks is that they have extra tumblers or locking devices that make them harder to manipulate with tools and are key-bumping resistant.